GasBuddy for Android: Finding Cheaper Fuel on the Road

 Why we reached for a gas app in the first place

 Prices at neighboring stations can differ by a surprising amount, sometimes twenty or thirty cents a gallon between two pumps a mile apart.
 Eyeballing the big roadside signs while driving is both unsafe and unreliable, so we wanted something that did the comparing for us.
-GasBuddy is the name most people land on, and for good reason.
-It pulls crowd reported prices from a huge community of drivers, so the numbers stay reasonably fresh in busy areas.
+GasBuddy is the name most people land on, and the reasoning is sound.
+It pulls crowd reported prices from a large community of drivers, so the numbers stay reasonably fresh in busy areas.
 Over a month of normal driving we figured the savings paid for a couple of coffees a week, which is not life changing but adds up over a year.
-If you care about the cost side of driving more broadly, it pairs nicely with tracking your mileage too, which we cover in our guide to the best Android mileage tracking apps.

 Setting it up on your Android phone

-Using GasBuddy with Android Auto
+The truth about GasBuddy and Android Auto

 The features we actually used